Knots Made SimpleApril 7, 2020

 Top Tips For Beginner Stand Up Paddleboarders

-As a SUP Instructor who can't currently teach SUP I’ve decided to draw on my creative side.
+As a stand up paddleboarding school that can't currently teach SUP lessons we’ve decided to draw our creative side.

 When we can't get out to practice the sports we love we have to discover how to do this in a different way.
-A way that will remind us of why we love the sport and keep us ready to ride as soon as its safe to do so.
+A way that will remind us of why we love the sport and keep us ready to get out paddling again as soon as its safe to do so.

-I wanted to share with you some key pointers we typically cover during a beginner SUP session.
+I wanted to share with you some key pointers we typically cover during a beginner stand up paddleboarding session.
 Specifically thinking about getting ready to get out on the water, standing up, how to improve your balance and how to stay safe.
 I hope this can spark some ideas of how you can stay involved with paddleboarding whilst stuck in your houses and gardens.

 - Leash - Whether you have opted for coiled or straight, around your ankle or knee, always make sure you have your leash on before heading on to the water.